BigDataBiology/macrel/README.md

 | **Real time** 	| 1m 17.210s 	| 44m 29.606s 	|
 | **AMP called** 	| 129,398 	| 6,376,290 	|

+However, tests with different conditions involving, for example, 3 CPUs and buckets of 100Mbp reduced considerably both times of execution to 24 min and 24h, respectively.
+This means that customizing FACS accordingly to the system available conditions is extremely important to get the best results in the shortest time.
+Unfortunally, this customization does not follows a rule, but for 100Mbp buckets it was estimated a usage of 10-14 Gbytes of RAM.

+The results of FACS runs using both metagenomes are shown in Figures 18 and 19.
+In both runs using different bucket sizes, there was no differences among the results obtained.
+Basically, what is observable is the deepness of sequencing seems to be a key-factor to the number of AMPs found in the end of FACS process.
+However, there is probably due to the higher number of variants available, since FACS performs a clustering using very stringent conditions.

 ![](https://github.com/celiosantosjr/FACS/blob/master/fig19.png)

 **Figure 18.** Results of test involving metagenome 631.2Mbp.

+An important fact, so far noticed is the low contribution of anionic peptides to the final datasets, what can be a result of the models adopted to filter off the non-AMP sequences.
+However, it is remarkable the low contribution of this class of peptides even in the previous literature, where most of papers report AMPs as cationic peptides, neglecting the anionic examples.
+Other interesting point is the low knowledge available about them.
+So far, the few informations can be contributing to less representative training datasets that possibly could influence the final prediction models.

 ![](https://github.com/celiosantosjr/FACS/blob/master/fig20.png)

 **Figure 19.** Results of test involving metagenome 2.9Gbp.

+In summary, the tests with FACS revealed the potential of this program as a predictor and extractor of sequences.
+It also was important to show the portability among different studies and the effects of different variables of each study.
+FACS has shown to be stable and efficient to perform its expected functions in a relative short time in a customizable way.

 ## Applications